Is Stainless Steel Magnetic? | Does Stainless Steel shows Magnetic Property? (With PDF)

 Is Austenitic Stainless Steel Magnetic?

-Austenitic Stainless steel consist of a high amount of austenite.
+Austenitic Stainless steel consists of a high amount of austenite.
 Their crystal structure is arranged as an FCC structure, meaning a cube with an atom at each of the cube’s eight corners and an atom at the center of each of the six faces.
 Such grades of stainless steel are paramagnetic and do not show any magnetic properties.
 This is the reason that most popular austenitic stainless steel grades like SS 304, SS 316, etc are non-magnetic.
 Learn about the differences between 304 and 316 stainless steel by clicking here.

 Is Martensitic Stainless Steel Magnetic?